dkitley1975/Leannes-Learners/README.md

 ### User Stories

 * As a user
-  * I want to know where the Leanne's Learners are located
+  * I want to know where Leanne's Learners operate
   * I want to see the service's Leanne's Learners offer.
   * I want to be able to see the prices.
   * I want to know about the company.